"I have so many fond memories of travelling by train as a child."

 "Trains are great.
 I'm quite tall, so it can quickly get a little cramped on the bus.
 Trains, on the other hand, have a lot more space, which makes the journey more comfortable.
 Not to mention that trains are a good way to travel more sustainably," explains Erik.

 Erik has a real passion for train journeys, and has even written a book about his experiences called Togferie ("Train holidays").
 In his book, Erik guides the reader through amazing train journeys in Europe, with both travel tips and suggested itineraries.

 Today, he will be your personal guide to an important line in Norway, the Dovre Railway, which is the main national connection between Oslo in Eastern Norway and Trondheim in Trøndelag.
 It's a trip that takes about six and a half hours.

-The railways are a great starting point for your journey from one destination to another, as well as being a sustainable choice.
+The railways are a great starting point for your journey from one destination to another, as well as being a more sustainable choice.
 The Norwegian lines pass through many epic locations with lots of activities nearby, from visits to quaint villages and guided tours to incredible mountains.
 There's so much to see and do.
 Many of the best attractions are located just a short walk or bus ride away from the train stations.

 Get tips on must-see attractions along the Dovre Railway from the railway expert himself.

 Erik works as a consultant in psychopharmacology and researcher at the University of Tromsø.
 He has also published several books, including one about travelling by train.